 - Backlight LCD display

 - Built-in printer

-Although it is the most expensive car battery tester within this article, it is one of the best options.
-The built-in printer is a desirable feature for many and the ability to test the majority of batteries with an intuitive interface makes it a great option to buy.Check it Out
+Although it’s the most expensive car battery tester within this article, it’s also one of the best options.
+The built-in printer is a desirable feature for many and the ability to test the majority of batteries with an intuitive interface makes it a great option.Check it Out

-Clore Automotive are known for their jump starters but they also produce various other specialist battery devices.
-The 1876 device in particular provides variable load carbon pile testing for 6, 12 or 24V batteries to 2000 CCA and uses analog dials to output data.
-However, they do offer a digital alternative for those that are not a fan of the dual dials.
+Clore Automotive are well-known for their jump starters but they also produce various other specialist battery devices.
+The 1876 device in particular provides variable load carbon pile testing for 6, 12 or 24V batteries up to 2000 CCA.
+The only minor drawback is that it uses analog dials to output data but they do offer a more expensive digital alternative.

 - Variable load testing to 1,000 amps

 - Heavy duty clamps

 - Designed to be durable for garage applications